birdneststream/asciibird/README.md

 * Ctrl + Z - Undo
 * Ctrl + Y - Redo

+* F1 - Toggle Help
+* Shift + F1 - About ASCIIBIRD and shout outs

 * Escape - Return to default mode, stop using any tool and close fg, bg and char panels.